Movement in Basic Stance and Correct Positioning

 - movement in basic stance in front of the goal should be done with the body weight mostly on front part of the feet, not completely with both feet on the floor (the same like in the basic stance)

-Tip 1: You can demonstrate the importance of correct weight distribution and movement very simply.
+*Tip: You can demonstrate the importance of correct weight distribution and movement very simply.
 Ask your goalkeepers to stand still with their weight on their heels and then ask them to jump as high as they can.
 They will find it difficult, if not impossible, to get off the ground.
+Then ask them to do the same thing, while having their bodyweight on the front part of their feet while having their knees slightly bent.
+They will immediately notice the difference and realize the main point about the proper bodyweight distribution.

 When goalkeepers are in the right place at the right time in the goal, it’s because they have mastered and understood the angles.